shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

         </div>
     </div>
     <aside class="notes">
         <b>Ionic first release was 4 years ago now.
-The first version was built on top of AngularJS (which is Angular v1).
-Now the current version of Ionic (which version 3) is based on the latest version of Angular (v4) and written in TypeScript</b>
+The first version was built on top of AngularJS (known as Angular version 1).
+Now the current version of Ionic is based on the latest version of Angular 2+ and written in TypeScript</b>
         <br/>
         <b>Let's see how popular Ionic is ...</b>
     </aside>